 With the widespread adoption of IaaS, data breaches through mismanagement of IaaS usage are becoming a commonplace.
 Nearly all successful attacks on cloud services resulted from customer misconfigurations.
 The main use is to verify that cloud configurations are following security best practices such as CIS AWS/Azure/GCP benchmark.

 The bottom line is look at your cloud use cases and security requirements.
 In a nutshell, if your organisation is putting sensitive data in SaaS, deploy a CASB.
-If your organisation is processing sensitive data in IaaS, deploy a CSPM and extend your Workload Protection to the cloud (to do CWPP).
+If your organization is processing sensitive data in IaaS, deploy both CSPM to assess your cloud configuration and extend your Workload Protection to the cloud with CWPP.
+Download our Guide for Infrastructure-as-a-Service Security for more information.